 They can be served sweet with ground poppy seeds and honey, or savory with sauerkraut and onion.

 They are a favorite for Slovak Christmas Eve, known as velija, and during Lent, but these light and airy balls of dough are delicious any time of year.

 Note: while there are multiple steps to this recipe, this dessert is broken down into workable categories to help you better plan for preparation and cooking.

 Gather the ingredients.

-In a medium saucepan, bring to boil 2 cups water, 3 tablespoons sugar, salt, and oil or butter if not fasting.
+In a medium saucepan, bring to boil the water, sugar, salt, and oil or butter if not fasting.
 Cool to lukewarm.

 Meanwhile, dissolve yeast in 1 tablespoon sugar and 1/2 cup warm water.

 Place flour in the bowl of a stand mixer or a large bowl.
 Add lukewarm water-sugar-oil mixture and yeast-sugar-water mixture.